liangjiandeng/Hyper-DSNet/README.md

 * model.py: The whole model of our Hyper-DSNet.
 * EdgeDetection.py: The preprocessing part of each operator extracting details.
 * test.py: The main testing function of our Hyper-DSNet.
+* Q_sam_ergas: Function to calculate ERGAS and SAM in python.